AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-02-QuantumComputing.md

 ### 4.3 Many-Body Physics and High-Energy Physics

 "Quantum computing with and for many-body physics" [S29] (arXiv:2303.04850, 2023) is a broad modern review of many-body physics use cases, simulation strategies, and the feedback loop between many-body theory and quantum computing methods.
-The original page describes it as focused on "fragmentation techniques to reduce circuit depth"; while this is one topic the paper addresses, the scope is substantially broader and includes a survey of the full landscape of many-body quantum simulation.
+Fragmentation techniques to reduce circuit depth is one topic the paper addresses; as well as a broader survey of the full landscape of many-body quantum simulation.

 The high-energy physics survey [S30] (arXiv:2307.03236, 2024) is a community-style overview of HEP use cases including lattice gauge theory simulation, event generation, optimization problems in detector design, and machine learning applications.
 It provides resource estimates for meaningful calculations and a mapping between HEP tasks and the corresponding algorithmic primitives (Hamiltonian simulation, quantum linear systems, sampling).
 This paper represents the current state of assessment regarding when quantum computers might contribute meaningfully to high-energy physics research.